Spain and France arrested traffickers who used helicopters to transport drugs from Morocco.

 The Spanish Civil Guard and the French anti-drug agency, supported by Europol, arrested members of a peculiar network involved in drug trafficking and money laundering.

-The 11 criminals arrested, ten in Spain and one in France, smuggled hashish and marijuana from Morocco to Andalusia before going to France, the Spanish Civil Guard explains on January 9.
+The 11 people arrested, ten in Spain and one in France, smuggled hashish and marijuana from Morocco to Andalusia before going to France, the Spanish Civil Guard explains on January 9.

 Once in Spain, they would smuggle drugs to France by “go fast”, or in legal cargos transported by heavy trucks.